African Union troops say seize key Somali town

 TAIPEI At least 32 people were killed when a tour bus crashed near Taipei on Monday night, with television footage showing the bus careening towards a road barrier before flipping on its side.

-MOGADISHU African Union troops on Friday seized a rebel stronghold near Mogadishu from al Qaeda-linked insurgents, marking a major blow against the al Shabaab rebels who have used the town to stage sporadic attacks on the capital.
+MOGADISHU African Union troops on Friday seized a rebel stronghold near Mogadishu from al Qaeda-linked insurgents, a spokesman said, marking a big blow against the al Shabaab rebels who have used the town to stage sporadic attacks on the capital.

-The capture of Afgoye by the AU force AMISOM and Somali government troops, who already control most of Mogadishu, also paves the way to securing a corridor to the capital giving access to agencies providing humanitarian aid to displaced people.
+The capture of Afgoye by the AU force AMISOM and Somali government troops, who already control most of Mogadishu, also paves the way to securing a corridor to the capital that would allow easy access to humanitarian aid to residents.

-Nevertheless, it still leaves the capital vulnerable to attacks because African Union and government troops have as yet been unable to dislodge the last of the rebels from areas just around Mogadishu.

-"We are now fully controlling Afgoye town, Lieutenant Colonel Paddy Ankunda, AMISOM spokesman, told Reuters.
+"We are now fully controlling Afgoye town," Lieutenant Colonel Paddy Ankunda, the AMISOM spokesman, told Reuters.

-Al Shabaab confirmed the capture of the town by the AU forces on its website www.somalimemo.net, and said the Islamist withdrawal was tactical.
+Al Shabaab confirmed the capture of the town by the AU forces on its website www.somalimemo.net, and said the Islamists withdrew as a tactic.

 "Thousands of our enemies, AMISOM, with tanks, entered Afgoye town on Friday after three days of fighting," the website said.
 "They took the town without resistance.
 The mujahideen withdrew as part of our tactics."